 Depending on the Yoga exercises you choose to do, you can focus on improving your balance, strength and/or flexibility and general mobility.

 More subtle forms of yoga aid and prepare for a meditation that may relieve stress and benefit the body, mind and you, the soul.

-Here is how to reduce stress via some simple meditation you can do at home.
+Here is how to reduce stress via some simple meditations you can do at home.